Alliance Speakers Bureau

 - Digital Production Technology and the Future of Packaging

 Lisa Cross is the principal analyst of NAPCO Research where she conducts market research and analysis on emerging trends, business development strategies, and changing dynamics in the commercial printing, in-plant and packaging industries, and the market forces that are driving those changes.
 With decades of experience monitoring, researching, surveying, and reporting on the graphic arts and marketing industries, she works with customers to use research to solve business challenges, enhance customer engagement, and identify market opportunities.

 - Industry, business, and technology trends in commercial printing, packaging, and sign and display graphics markets.

 - Print’s role in the new media mix

 - Trends and influencers in key markets that the buy printing and packaging

 - Enhancing the value of print with value added services

-Joe Marin is Senior Vice President, Education and Training at PRINTING United Alliance and is passionate about helping people learn, advance, and grow.
-He has spent the majority of his career in the printing industry and is one of the leading voices on digital technologies, speaking at major industry trade shows and conferences on topics related to succeeding in a digital print environment.
-Joe developed and manages the iLearning Center eLearning platform—the industry’s go-to resource for online education—and has authored many of the courses found there.
-While managing learning and education is his primary job function by day, Joe also can be found where the paved road ends or attending classic car shows.
+Joe Marin is Senior Vice President, Member Services at PRINTING United Alliance and is passionate about helping people learn, advance, and grow.
+Joe manages member services for the association that encompasses industry awards, human resources support EHS resources, and the iLEARNING+ eLearning platform—the industry’s go-to resource for online education.
+Joe has spent most of his career in the printing industry and is one of the leading voices on digital technologies.
+He speaks at major industry trade shows and conferences on topics related to succeeding in a digital print environment.
+While managing association member services is his primary job function during the week, Joe can be found racing at autocross events or classic car shows on weekends.